marcusolsson/obsidian-projects/README.md

 For example, if you're a content manager, Projects can help you manage your content calendar.
 Create drafts, keep track of their status, and when they are scheduled to be published.

+> Curious about what we're working on right now?
+Check out the [roadmap](https://github.com/users/marcusolsson/projects/4/views/14) and the [most requested features](https://github.com/marcusolsson/obsidian-projects/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc).

 ## Philosophy

 Design decisions are guided by the following principles: